 - Luminor Chrono Luna Rossa 44 MM PAM01303.

 - Luminor Chrono Monopulsante GMT Blu Notte 44 MM PAM01135.

 Price: 21,900 euros.

+The chronographs run with the new caliber P.9200 which replaces the P.9100.
 While Pontroué is sending out an important signal, it would ultimately be nice, not to mention consistent if, after ten years, the original Mare Nostrum were to be reissued in its original design – but with an in-house movement please.

 A younger, bronze brother: Bronze Blue Abisso 42 MM PAM01074

 Exactly ten years ago, Panerai kicked off the bronze watch hype with its PAM00382.
 The very first models should, by now, have developed a unique patina (depending on use).
 Unlike many other manufacturers, Panerai uses a pure copper and tin alloy (CuSn8) for its bronze models.
 This is predominantly to protect the watch case from corrosion.
 Two Bronzo models with green dials (back in 2011 and 2013) were followed by a blue version in 2018, and a brown version with a matching brown bezel in 2019.
 All of them have a fairly imposing case diameter of 47 mm.